henriqueholtz/Aws-Struggle/Produtcs/AWS CloudTrail.md

 AWS CloudTrail cannot be used to centralize the server logs for Amazon Elastic Compute Cloud (Amazon EC2) instances or on-premises servers.

 CloudTrail cannot detect threats to your AWS account.

+AWS Config is focused on the configuration of your AWS resources and reports with detailed snapshots on how your resources have changed.
+Whereas AWS CloudTrail focuses on the events or API calls, that drive those changes.
+It focuses on the user, application, and activity performed on the system.